 Yes - SumUp, Square, Zettle and entry myPOS plans have no monthly fee.
 You buy the reader and pay a percentage per sale.

 Independent UK payments research.
-We test, read the small print and write it up in plain English.
+We research the pricing, read the small print and write it up in plain English.